peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
-> 1. **Scale down**: For all these techniques, in the case of a raster image, an implementation can scale down that image before proceeding to find its dominant colors.
+> 1. **Scale down**: For all these techniques, in the case of a pixel image, an implementation can scale down that image before proceeding to find its dominant colors.
 Algorithms to resize or "resample" images are out of scope for this page, however.
 > 2. **Color reduction**: Reducing the number of colors in an image usually involves finding that image's dominant colors and either&mdash;
 >     - applying a "nearest neighbor" approach (replacing that image's colors with their [**nearest dominant colors**](#Nearest_Colors)), or
 >     - applying a _dithering_ technique (especially to reduce undesirable color "banding" in certain cases).[^36]